 was an excellent learning experience in flesh tone mixes and paper color backgrounds.
-The silver lining cliche really is true, so let's all have a calm and wonderful holiday and leave the color red to lights, bows, stockings and Santa's cheeks and nose this Christmas.
+The silver lining cliche really is true, so let's all have a calm and wonderful holiday and leave the color red to lights, bows, stockings and Santa's cheeks and nose this Christmas.~HAVE A

 MERRY CHRISTMAS ~